FallingWithStyle/obsidian-ideatr/tutorials/02-Capture-Workflows.md

 - Capture a quick idea without processing
 - Save raw notes that you'll process later
 - Capture ideas when AI isn't available
-- Store ideas that don't need immediate classification
+- Store ideas that don't need immediate enhancement

 **What Save does:**
 - Creates a markdown file in `Ideas/`